-- require compliance with human rights standards as prerequisite for qualification;
+- Require compliance with human rights standards as prerequisite for qualification;

-- require compliance with the Eni Code of Ethics and Human Rights Guidelines as contractual obligations towards Eni
+- Require compliance with the Eni Code of Ethics and Human Rights Guidelines as contractual obligations towards Eni;

-- we have established a "conflict minerals Compliance Program" to review any use of conflict minerals in our products or in the manufacturing of our products.
-We are developing this program based on the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from conflict-affected and High-Risk Areas and we will take into account other international standards as appropriate;
+- We have established a "Conflict Minerals Compliance Program" to review any use of Conflict Minerals in our products or in the manufacturing of our products.
+We are developing this program based on the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas and we will take into account other international standards as appropriate;

-- we have engaged with our suppliers so that they respond in a timely manner to our requests for evidence of compliance.
-Our suppliers’ willingness to comply with this initiative is a factor in our sourcing decisions
+- We have engaged with our suppliers so that they respond in a timely manner to our requests for evidence of compliance.
+Our suppliers’ willingness to comply with this initiative is a factor in our sourcing decisions;

-- we are adopting procedures and controls and we are implementing training activities in order to raise internal awareness of the conflict minerals issues and accurately report on the Company’s activities regarding conflict minerals use and sourcing
+- We are adopting procedures and controls and we are implementing training activities in order to raise internal awareness of the conflict minerals issues and accurately report on the Company’s activities regarding conflict minerals use and sourcing;

-We will continue planning and implementing steps to determine the use, source and origin of any conflict minerals, which we deem to be necessary to the functionality or the manufacturing of our products.
+We will continue planning and implementing steps to determine the use, source and origin of any Conflict Minerals, which we deem to be necessary to the functionality or the manufacturing of our products.

 Grievance and whistle-blowing mechanisms

-Last updated May 26, 2016
+Last updated 30th May 2017